apptainer/apptainer-userdocs/definition_files.rst

 The commands in the ``%post`` section run in a clean environment.
 Environment variables from the host are not passed into the build.
-To pass values into a build you should use the :ref:`templating / build-args support <sec:templating>` introduced in {Singularity} 4.0.
+To pass values into a build you should use the :ref:`templating / build-args support <sec:templating>`.

 Consider the ``%post`` section from the example definition file above: